 Using the correct Excel syntax, the formula in cell C8 is:

-Cell C8 will now show call or put option profit or loss, based on the inputs in cells C3-C6.
+Now cell C8 will show call or put option profit or loss, based on the inputs in cells C3-C6.

 We can delete the put option payoff calculation in columns F-G, because we no longer need it.